quano2/MATLAB-to-Python/Readme.txt

 The goal of this program is to be able translate MATLAB code into Python code.

-Below is some importation about the translator in its current state:
+Below is some information about the translator in its current state:

+MAJOR CHANGES - In the structure of the translator, testing needed.

 ADDED:
-- Comments as tokens
-- Keywords as tokens
-- Formal grammar added (Some errors at the moment!) less now
+- Node file
-- Parser methods
+- Codegen file
+- Now translates for loops (range function only)
+- Indentation can now be done for all looping functions

-PARSE TERMS REMOVED (NOT FULL LIST):
+GRAMMAR TERMS REMOVED (NOT FULL LIST):
 - Lambda_args
 - Lambda_expr